Yassine2612/bioinformatics_TA/home_source/551-1119-00L_Fall2021/documentation/01_04_Introductio_to_R.rst

 Exercises
 ---------

-* Download and import the ecoli_genes.txt table for yourself, make sure to get the column headings correct
+* Import the ecoli_genes.txt table for yourself, make sure to get the column headings correct
 * Write the table out to a new file name using **write.table**
 * Now import the table again without any additional arguments to **read.table** - do you still need to correct the column headings?